zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

   dts/bindings/
   boards/<ARCH>/<BOARD>/

-The common directories contain a skeleton.dtsi include file that defines the address and size cells.
-The yaml subdirectory contains common yaml files for Zephyr-specific nodes/properties and generic device properties common across architectures.
+The common directory contains a ``skeleton.dtsi`` which provides device tree root node definition.
+The bindings subdirectory contains YAML binding files used to instruct how the python DTS parsing script should extract nodes information in a format that will be usable by the system.

 Example: Subset of DTS/YAML files for NXP FRDM K64F (Subject to Change)::